Ridhima Pandey: Complaint to the United Nations

 Ridhima Pandey was selected to go to New York for the 2019 United Nations Climate Action summit.
 On September 23, 2019, she was one of 16 child activists, including Greta Thunberg, Catarina Lorenzo, Chiara Sacchi and Iris Duquesne, who filed a complaint with the United Nations Committee on the Rights of the Child against Argentina, Brazil, France, Germany, and Turkey.
 The complaint alleged these countries violated child rights by failing to address the climate crisis adequately, under the Third Optional Protocol to the Convention on the Rights of the Child, a voluntary mechanism allowing children to appeal for rights violations.
-The group argued that these nations' inadequate climate policies infringed on their rights to life, health, and culture, as enshrined in the convention, by exacerbating global warming, which disproportionately harms younger generations.
-Pandey, representing India—a country highly vulnerable to climate impacts like floods and heatwaves—emphasized her personal stake, stating:I've seen the effects of climate change in my own state of Uttarakhand with floods and forest fires.
-It's not just about my future, but the survival of millions of children like me who face these disasters every year.
-We need leaders to act now, not just talk.The legal action, supported by the law firm Hausfeld and Earthjustice, was a bold escalation of youth activism, aiming to hold governments accountable on an international stage.
-While the committee acknowledged the complaint in October 2021, it ruled it inadmissible due to jurisdictional limits, requiring petitioners to exhaust domestic remedies first—a decision criticized by activists as a barrier to child-led climate justice.
-Nonetheless, the effort drew widespread attention, with Pandey's involvement amplifying India's youth voice globally and cementing her reputation as a fearless advocate.
+The group argued that these nations' inadequate climate policies infringed on their rights to life, health, and culture by exacerbating global warming.

-This action marked a significant international legal effort by youth activists, with Pandey stating:I supported the complaint against these nations because I feel that the global leaders were not giving attention to the climate crisis and they were not taking this matter seriously and as a result, global warming is increasing day by day.
+The legal action was supported by the law firm Hausfeld and Earthjustice.
+The committee acknowledged the complaint in October 2021, but ruled it inadmissible due to jurisdictional limits.